The Risks of Exchange Traded Funds

-However, let me say right up front, for the most part, exchange traded funds are not as good for your portfolio as they are touted.
-Indeed, many of those who invest in these products are taking higher risks with their money than they realize.
+However, let me say right up front, for the most part, exchange-traded funds are not as good for your portfolio as they are touted.
+Indeed, many of those who invest in these products are taking higher risks with their money than they realise.
 Let me explain.

 Exchanged traded funds versus managed funds

 The financial services industry has done an amazing job promoting ETFs, after all, the managed funds were decidedly on the nose after the GFC.
-In fact, the masses were voting with their feet by exiting managed funds as they wanted more control over their investments by investing directly through an exchange and, as a result, bypass the funds industry.
+The masses were voting with their feet by exiting managed funds as they wanted more control over their investments by investing directly through an exchange and, as a result, bypassing the funds industry.

-Consequently, many investors do not realize that when they are investing in an exchange traded fund, they are actually investing in a managed fund that is managed by the same professionals who operated the managed funds they were exiting from 10 years ago.
+Consequently, many investors do not realise that when they are investing in an exchange-traded fund, they are investing in a managed fund that is managed by the same professionals who operated the managed funds they were exiting from 10 years ago.

 Hence, the new-found popularity of ETFs because you can gain exposure to a market with one transaction and perceived control over your investments, as you can sell the ETF on an exchange at any time.
 And to the unsuspecting investor, this sounded way too good.

 But as history continually shows, investors buy at the wrong time and then either do not sell or hang on way too long before selling their investments.
-In the lead up to the market peaking in November 2007, which was just prior to the GFC, there were record investments being made into managed funds, meaning everyone was wanting to get on the band wagon at the last minute.
+In the lead-up to the market peak in November 2007, which was just before the GFC, record investments were being made into managed funds, meaning everyone wanted to get on the bandwagon at the last minute.

-The opposite occurred just prior to the GFC low in 2009, when the market had fallen around 50 per cent, as there were record levels of investors exiting managed funds, with investors repeating the old mantra that says amateurs buy at the top and sell at the bottom.
+The opposite occurred just before the GFC low in 2009 when the market had fallen around 50 per cent, as there were record levels of investors exiting managed funds, with investors repeating the old mantra that says amateurs buy at the top and sell at the bottom.

-An interesting statistic is that 53 per cent of advisers are currently recommending ETFs for their client’s.
-So, in reality, this is no different to what was occurring prior to the GFC, they have just switched from investing clients’ money into managed funds directly that are listed on a stock market.
-While this may give clients a perception of control over their money, this is really no different to what unfolded in the past.
+An interesting statistic is that 53 per cent of advisers are currently recommending ETFs for their clients.
+So, in reality, this is no different to what was occurring before the GFC, they have just switched from investing clients’ money into managed funds directly that are listed on a stock market.
+While this may give clients a perception of control over their money, this is no different to what unfolded in the past.

-Don’t get me wrong, exchange traded funds can be a good investment vehicle, especially when investing in highly technical and hard to understand areas, such as cyber security.
-In fact, Betashares offers an ETF called Hack…yes you heard it right.
+Don’t get me wrong, exchange-traded funds can be a good investment vehicle, especially when investing in highly technical and hard-to-understand areas, such as cyber security.
+Betashares even offer an ETF called Hack...yes you heard it right.

-This ETF aims to track the performance of the NASDAQ Technology Association Cybersecurity Index before fees and charges.
-Now I am not recommending this is a good or bad investment, the point is, that if you want to have a small exposure to a growth industry that is hard for most to understand, then this is where ETFs can be great.
+This ETF aims to track the performance of the NASDAQ Technology Association Cybersecurity Index before fees.
+Now I am not recommending this as a good or bad investment, the point is, that if you want to have a small exposure to a growth industry that is hard for most to understand, then this is where ETFs can be great.

-In fact, I will go as far as to say that if you are using ETFS for index investing, then you are not managing your portfolio as effectively as you could.
-I will also say that you really should read my latest award winning book Accelerate Your Wealth, as it will change your view about investing directly in stocks for the better, because it is not as complicated as many would have you believe.
+I will go as far as to say that if you are using ETFS for index investing, then you are not managing your portfolio as effectively as you could.
+I will also say that you really should read my latest award-winning book Accelerate Your Wealth, as it will change your view about investing directly in stocks for the better because it is not as complicated as many would have you believe.

 Indeed, I show you how by using some simple DIY investment strategies, you could have achieved an average annual return of 22.58 per cent over ten years from 2 January 2007 through to 31 December 2016 just trading the top 20 stocks on the ASX.
 This equates to a compounded return of 12.54 per cent, which is pretty impressive considering it takes into account the downturn in the market with the GFC.